senath112/CoralSafe/README.md

 - [ ] Seasonal datasets (June, September, etc.)

 ---

-# 🌊 Mariana V2.0 Release Announcement 🚀

-**🎉 Official Release Date: May 1st, 2025 (01.05.2025)**

-We are thrilled to announce Mariana V2.0 — the next evolution of our intelligent coral reef monitoring and defense system!

-## 🧠 What’s New?

-### 🔍 Advanced Threat Detection
-Improved ML-based detection of acidification, hypoxia, and stress indicators.

-### 🧪 Actionable Suggestions
-Recommendations for buffering, oxygenation, turbidity reduction, and more.

-### 📈 Smarter Visualizations
-Real-time curves, dynamic color zones, and extreme event highlights.

-### 🧠 ReefGuard Ready
-Mariana V2.0 is fully integrated with **ReefGuard V1** — a full-stack ML-powered coral protection engine.

----

 ## 🌐 CoralSafe Deployment Guide

 ### Steps to Deploy on Netlify